-Current brain and nerve cell tumour research
+Current research into brain and nerve cell tumours

 Saving lives through our research

 We have pledged to tackle brain tumours as a top priority – it’s one of four ‘hard to treat’ cancers outlined in our 2014 strategy.
 We’re tackling brain and nerve cell tumours from all angles, studying the underlying biology of the disease and testing new treatments in clinical trials.
 Below are some examples of what our researchers are doing right now.

 In Glasgow, Professor Anthony Chalmers is an expert in developing new treatments for glioblastoma – a fast-growing type of brain tumour.
 He is leading several clinical trials testing new targeted drugs called PARP inhibitors in combination with radiotherapy and the chemotherapy drug temozolomide.
 The aim is to see if PARP inhibitors make the radiotherapy and temozolomide work better.
 His overall aim is to help people with glioblastoma live longer.

 Detecting brain tumours earlier with nanotechnology

 Dr Kathreena Kurian, from the University of Bristol, is looking to develop a cheap, sensitive blood test to detect glioblastoma, a type of brain tumour.
 Markers of brain tumours are often present at too low levels to be detected by regular tests, so Dr Kurian wants to use a type of nanotechnology called Fluorescent Carbon Dots to overcome this.
 This could lead to brain tumours being detected earlier, and more people surviving the disease.